kairosity/mp4-lionize/testing.md

 2. __Edit an existing product.__

-- By navigation to the Products dashboard, under the Admin Portal navigation option, admin users can click to "Edit" any aspect of a product's listing.
+- By navigating to the Products dashboard, under the Admin Portal navigation option, admin users can click "Edit" to edit any aspect of a product's listing.

     __PASS__

 3. __Delete a product from the shop.__

-- Again, by navigating to the admin product dashboard, admin users can click the black "Delete" button.
+- Again, by navigating to the admin product dashboard, admin users (superusers only) can click the black "Delete" button.
-- They will be prompted by a modal asking them to confirm deletion, and when they do so that product is deleted.
+- They will be prompted by a modal asking them to confirm deletion, and when they do so that product is deleted from the database.

 - However, in a late addition to the original application design, I also decided to include "Add to Shop" and "Remove from Shop" options, which are less destructive than the "Delete" option.
+These are available to staff admin users, whereas the "Delete" option is not.

     __PASS__